This hike is the second of many I’ll need to do to finish hiking the Onondaga Trail.

 So please respect the trail, especially on the easement sections.

 A Thanks to Landowners

-Besides the trail easements, I appreciate the farmer (sorry I didn't get his name even though I talked to him) who let's the trail cross his fields and literally between his barns.
-As well as, the Hunt's who let hikers use their lawn and bench near the intersection of Route 13.
+Besides the trail easements, I appreciate the farmer (sorry, I didn’t get his name even though I talked to him) who lets the trail cross his fields and literally between his barns as well as the Hunt’s who let hikers use their lawn and placed bench near the intersection of Route 13.

-You can see these in the galleries below and in Caden's Adventure video below.
+You can see these in the galleries and Caden’s Adventure video below.

 A Walk with Caden Dog

 Note: My trail description, route, and conditions are explained as seen on the day of my hike.
 These can and will change with the weather, seasons, time, and maintenance.
 The explanation is meant to give the reader some idea of what may be encountered, not necessarily as they may find it later.